miguelcoria94/WEEK-12-REVIEW/README.md

 * adversaries are third-parties who could possibly fake a user's identity to gain their secret value

-* encoding and encrytion are two different processes
+* encoding and encrytion are two different processes (ex. encoding for compressing aaacccbbb a3b3c3, for highly repetitive code)

+* encryption is the process of translating something readable into something that looks like nonsense and being able to translate it from a non-readible state back into something that's readable